 I admit I watched this 80s throwback before reading the book.
 Hey, I’m a fan of Spielberg.
 For me, he helped define the 80s.
 These were movie moments.
 ET with his glowing finger telling Elliot “I’ll be right here.”
 Indiana Jones grabbing the idol and leaping away from the rumbling stone boulder.
 The eerie tones from Close Encounters of the Third Kind.
 Through a camera lens, he shaped a generation.
 So, it’s not surprising that when my kid asked me what my movie of the year is and I told him, “Ready Player One.”
 Not every script Steven touches turns to gold (Minority Report comes to mind), but he has an almost flawless track record.
 I like this Virtual Reality tale better than Infinity War, Black Panther, and Ant Man.
-The side effect of having a twelve year old at home is that you see the entire catalog of the Marvel Universe.
+The side effect of having a twelve-year-old at home is that you see the entire catalog of the Marvel Universe.
 These movies are so well put together that this is a positive.
-And I have to admit, Iron Man, Captain America, and Black Widow fighting off Thanos resonates at the box office because comics were an integral part of the 80s.
-I fondly look back at my childhood and it’s influences.
+And I have to admit, Iron Man, Captain America, and Black Widow fighting off Thanos resonate at the box office because comics were an integral part of the 80s.
+I fondly look back at my childhood and its influences.

 Children of the 80s, This is Your Book.

-The pop cultures references in Ready Player One are strong.
+The pop culture references in Ready Player One are strong.
 It’s the platform that the book is built upon.
 For an alternative review, the picture never grabbed my kid.
 Frankly, I think he would be fine never giving this a rewatch.
 He didn’t recognize the subtle references sprinkled throughout from Quiet Riot blaring across the final battle scene to the litany of Atari games on the final key.

 Also, I pair the movie and book together.
 Similar in spirit but different on many levels.
 I enjoyed both immensely, which rarely happens.
 The book always wins.
 Here, I feel it’s almost a draw.
 Different.
 But both are well put together nonetheless.

-Written in 2011, the book is a forward thinking piece of science fiction sprinkled with references to popular and obscure video games (Contra, Golden Axe, Heavy Barrel, Smash TV, and Ikari Warriors), books, and movies.
+Written in 2011, the book is a forward-thinking piece of science fiction sprinkled with references to popular and obscure video games (Contra, Golden Axe, Heavy Barrel, Smash TV, and Ikari Warriors), books, and movies.
 The book hooked me with the kid’s password to the virtual reality world of the Oasis:

 “You have been recruited by the Star League to defend the Frontier against Xur and the Ko-Dan Armada.”